 Blockade does not threaten Russian territory nor the regime in Moscow and thus is consistent with NATO’s self-definition as a defensive alliance.

-The US Navy and its NATO allies should assess 1) the operational feasibility of blockade enforcement, simultaneously with other strategic tasks of the Alliance, and 2) the strategic promise of blockade—its effects on Russia’s ability and willingness to wage war.
+The US Navy and its NATO allies should assess 1) the strategic promise of blockade—its effects on Russia’s ability and willingness to wage war; and 2) the operational feasibility of blockade enforcement, simultaneously with other strategic tasks of the Alliance.

 If blockade is judged likely to contribute toward deterring war or producing an acceptable outcome in war, blockade enforcement vs. Russia should be immediately adopted as a component of current strategic plans.